 Section 1: RSS 2.0

-Based on the RSS 2.0 specification, there are three pre-defined elements at the item level - title, link, and description.
+Based on the RSS 2.0 specification, there are 3 predefined elements at the item level: title, link, and description.
 Although these elements are optional in the RSS 2.0 standard, product data feeds require them.

 Google Merchant Center namespace declaration

-The following namespace declaration is required in order to use attributes defined only in the Google Merchant Center namespace.
+The following namespace declaration is required to use attributes defined only in the Google Merchant Center namespace.

-You can use as many relevant attributes as are specific to your items.
-Supplying additional information about your items by using these attributes will greatly increase your items' chances of showing up in Shopping ads results.
-In addition, many attributes defined in the Google Merchant Center namespace can be used more than once within a single item.
-This enables you to add more available information about an item in your feed.
+You can use as many relevant attributes as are specific to your products.
+Supplying additional information about your products by using these attributes will greatly increase your products' chances of showing up in Shopping ads and free listings when a customer searches on Google.
+In addition, many attributes defined in the Google Merchant Center namespace can be used more than once within a single product.
+This enables you to add more available information about a product in your feed.

 Before you submit your feed, we highly recommend running through the following list to help ensure your file is properly formatted:

 - Your filename must end with the .xml extension.